lucasstuve/Data-Utility-Attestation-Implementation/README.md

 Results are written as CSV files (e.g. `filter-benchmark.csv`) in the project root.

+> **Apple Silicon:** Docker execution was tested on a MacBook Air with an
+> M3 chip and 8GB RAM.
+Smaller tests worked successfully, but larger proving
+> workloads may exceed the memory available to Docker.
+For larger benchmarks,
+> a machine with more RAM is recommended.

 See [`DOCKER.md`](DOCKER.md) for more detail.

 ## GPU-accelerated benchmarks (not covered by this Docker image)